Liyendaz/www.Sthynecoerglobal.com/README.md

-Company name: Sthyne Core Global
+Company name: Sthyne Core Global,
 We are investments Specialists